Anvithanm/Benchmark-Evaluation-on-Multi-Agent-system/README.md

 ## Overview

-This project evaluates the **MaAS (Multi-Agent-as-a-Service)** system on two popular benchmarks to understand how well a locally-running multi-agent LLM pipeline performs on both structured math and broad knowledge tasks.
+This project evaluates the **MaAS (Multi-agent Architecture Search)** system on two popular benchmarks to understand how well a locally-running multi-agent LLM pipeline performs on both structured math and broad knowledge tasks.

 **Two experiments were run:**
 - **Experiment 1** — GSM8K (Grade School Math)